golightlyb/bakefont3/README.md

     export RGBA, RGB, greyscale)
 * supports square and rectangle texture atlases of any size
 * metrics accurate up to 1/64th of a pixel (e.g. for supersampling)
+* small `.c` loader - no heavy dependencies in client software

+## Limitations ##

+Bakefont3 is great for efficiently rendering pixel-perfect text on the GPU, but only when the fonts, sizes and styles are known in advance.

+For very large text, consider using vector graphics instead.

+It takes many seconds or minutes for bakefont3 to generate and export data, depending on the number of fonts and characters to render.

+It is not ideal for rendering rotated text.
+You could get "okay" results by supersampling but it would be best to use freetype directly for this.

+Bakefont3 currently does not export vertical kerning information.
+This is easily achievable without breaking backwards compatibility.
+Please get in touch if you can help with this.

+Bakefont3 does not include a layout engine.
+It just exports the metrics that a layout engine would need.
+The example C program demonstrates a simple layout engine.

 ## Example Usage ##